No Damage Run

-- Completing a mission map in Dragon Saganote without taking any damage earns you the "Fly like a Butterfly" medal, which boosts your maximum HP by 100 points when equipped.
+- Completing a mission map in Dragonica without taking any damage earns you the "Fly like a Butterfly" medal, which boosts your maximum HP by 100 points when equipped.

 - Kingdom Hearts.
 Typically, the sorts of people who do this also import the Final Mix games, and play them on Critical.
 Blocking is mandatory.